nus-cs2103/website-base/admin/project-v15.md

   * The scenarios you demonstrate should be chosen judiciously so that you cover the full range of your product's functionality.
 Give more time to stronger features (i.e. cover mundane/basic features fast).
 It is recommended you showcase how the product improves the user’s life rather than simply describe each feature.
   * No need to cover design/implementation details as the manager is not interested in those details.
 * **Dress code** : The level of formality is up to you, but it is recommended that the whole team dress at the same level.
-* **Testing:** All team member should remain in the holding area during the tutorial slot (when you are not doing the demo) because our testers might need to communicate with you during the testing.
-    Holding area for Active Learning Room: Unused area of the room (enter by the door near the staircase)
-    Holding area for SR5 and SR10: corridor outside the venue
 * **Structure:**
     Demo the product using the same executable you submitted, on your own laptop, using the TV.
     Every team member should take part in the demo.
 However, it's ok for one member to do all the typing.